selabhvl/dat250public/expassignments/expass7.md

     <property name="jakarta.persistence.schema-generation.scripts.create-target" value="schema.up.sql"/>
     <property name="jakarta.persistence.schema-generation.scripts.drop-target" value="schema.down.sql"/>
 ```
-When running your tests again, you will see that the new files `schema.up.sql` and `schema.down.sql` are generated.
+you will see that the files `schema.up.sql` and `schema.down.sql` are generated when the `PersistenceContext`
-The former contains the `CREATE TABLE` statements that creates the table structure.
+The file `schema.up.sql` will contain the `CREATE TABLE` that are needed.

 You may either apply them manually via a SQL client or, more elegantly, consult the [image documentation](https://hub.docker.com/_/postgres/) on how the `/docker-entrypoint-initdb.d/` directory can be used to bootstrap a database (Tips: use the `--volume` flag!).